 After it reopened, the resort initially cancelled most existing dining reservations at the table-service restaurants in its parks and hotels and did not accept new ones.
 It has since resumed its reservations system.
 In order to make a reservation at one of the in-park restaurants, you will need an advance reservation to enter the park.
 And reservations for restaurants at the resort’s hotels are now required for parties that are not registered guests at the hotel.
 Reservations can be made 60 days in advance rather than the 180-day window Disney World granted pre-COVID.

-- No character dining: The popular character dining experiences, which are typically available at select restaurants throughout the resort, have been suspended at nearly all locations.
-A modified character experience is offered at Topolino’s Terrace in Disney’s Riviera Resort and the Garden Grill in The Land Pavilion at Epcot.
-Characters such as Chip 'n' Dale greet guests from a safe social distance at the two dining spots.
+- Modified character dining: Most of the popular character dining experiences, which are typically available at select restaurants throughout the resort, have been suspended at nearly all locations.
+A modified character experience is offered at Topolino’s Terrace in Disney’s Riviera Resort, Hollywood & Vine at Disney’s Hollywood Studios, Chef Mickey's at the Contemporary Resort, and the Garden Grill in The Land Pavilion at Epcot.
+Characters such as Chip 'n' Dale greet guests from a safe social distance at the dining spots.

 - No dinner shows: Presentations such as Disney's Spirit of Aloha luau at the Polynesian Resort have gone dark.